VarunB-17/Conversational-Cooking-Bot/README.md

 # Conversational-Agent-MAS
-A university project where the main objective is to develop a conversational agent by making use of resources such as :
+A university project where the main objective is to develop a conversational cooking agent by making use of resources such as :

          * GOAL-----> Goal Oriented Agent Language
          * Prolog---> Knowledge Base